 Does a business need more than one employee to qualify?

 A business doesn’t need more than one employee to qualify.
 Sole proprietors and independent contractors can qualify for the program.
-While the SBA has not released official rules related to these parties, some proof of income or past earnings will likely be required.
+Similar to larger businesses, the loan amount is based on quarterly earnings.

 Can a franchise qualify for the loan?

-An individual franchise owner is considered a separate entity from the larger franchisor in this case, qualifying it for the program.
+An individual franchise owner is considered a separate entity from the larger franchisor in this case, which allows franchisees to qualify for the program.
 Franchise owners can apply like other small business owners and can get loan forgiveness for the portion used for payroll.

 Who qualifies for this loan?